Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Moved power management functions to `KS.Kernel.Power`

 These power management functions were there in `KernelTools` since the earliest version of KS.
 Now, they're relocated to `KS.Kernel.Power`.

+##### Removed `InitPaths` in favor of properties

+Now, we don't have to initialize paths everytime we make an internal app that depends on Kernel Simulator's paths.
+The call to the function that gets the path, `GetKernelPath`, however won't be removed because it's widely used and is unaffected.
+This reduces the `NullReferenceException` bugs regarding paths.